LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/are-bacteria-sentient.md

 Are humans sentient?

-How much "sentient"?
+How much "sentient" is enough

-Why do you kill then?
+for you to not harm them?